-- 1.3.1.3.4.1 Initial Investigation.
-If the permittee demonstrates through an evaluation of facility operations that the cause of the exceedance is known and corrective actions have been implemented, only one accelerated test is necessary.
-If toxicity exceeding the limit is detected in this test, then the Toxicity Reduction Evaluation Requirements in Part 1.3.1.3.5 shall apply; or - 1.3.1.3.4.2 If chronic toxicity is detected and no initial investigation is conducted or no cause is determined by an initial investigation, then the permittee must conduct four more biweekly tests over an eight week period.
-This accelerated testing must be initiated within two weeks of receipt of the test results that indicate an exceedance. - 1.3.1.3.4.3 The permittee must notify DEC of the exceedance in writing within two weeks of receipt of the test results.
-The notification must include the following information: - 1.3.1.3.4.3.1 A status report on any actions required by the permit, with a schedule for actions not yet completed; - 1.3.1.3.4.3.2 A description of any additional actions the permittee has taken or will take to investigate and correct the cause(s) of the toxicity; and - 1.3.1.3.4.3.3 Where no actions have been taken, a discussion of the reasons for taking no action. - 1.3.1.3.4.4 If none of the four accelerated tests exceed the toxicity limit, the permittee may return to the normal testing frequency.
-If any of the four accelerated
+- 1.3.4.1 If after initial investigation and evaluation of facility operation, the permittee demonstrates that the cause of an exceedance of the trigger is known and corrective actions have been implemented, only one accelerated test is necessary.
+If toxicity exceeding the trigger is detected in this test, then the Toxicity Reduction Evaluation (TRE) Requirements in Part 1.3.5 shall apply; or - 1.3.4.2 If chronic toxicity is detected and no initial investigation is conducted or no cause is determined by an initial investigation, then the permittee must conduct four more biweekly tests over an eight week period.
+This accelerated testing must be initiated within two weeks of receipt of the test results that indicate exceedance of the trigger. - 1.3.4.3 When the trigger is exceeded, the permittee must notify DEC in writing within two weeks of receipt of the test results.
+The notification must include the following information: - 1.3.4.3.1 A status report on any actions required by the permit, with a schedule for actions not yet completed; - 1.3.4.3.2 A description of any additional actions the permittee has taken or will take to investigate and correct the cause(s) of the toxicity; and - 1.3.4.3.3 Where no actions have been taken, a discussion of the reasons for taking no action.

-- tests exceed the limit, then the Toxicity Reduction Evaluation requirements in Part 1.3.1.3.5, shall apply. - 1.3.1.3.5 Toxicity Reduction Evaluation and Toxicity Identification Evaluation : - 1.3.1.3.5.1 If the chronic toxicity trigger is exceeded during accelerated testing under Part 1.3.1.3.4, the permittee must initiate a toxicity reduction evaluation (TRE) in accordance with Generalized Methodology for Conducting Industrial Toxicity Reduction Evaluations (EPA/600/2-88/070) within two weeks of the receipt of the test results showing an exceedance.
-At a minimum, the TRE must include: - 1.3.1.3.5.1.1 Further actions to investigate and identify the cause of toxicity; - 1.3.1.3.5.1.2 Actions the permittee will take to mitigate the impact of the discharge and to prevent the recurrence of toxicity; and - 1.3.1.3.5.1.3 A schedule for these actions. - 1.3.1.3.5.2 If a TRE is initiated prior to completion of the accelerated testing, the accelerated testing schedule may be terminated or used as necessary in performing the TRE. - 1.3.1.3.5.3 The permittee may initiate a Toxicity Identification Evaluation (TIE) as part of the TRE process.
+- 1.3.4.4 If none of the four accelerated tests exceed the toxicity trigger, the permittee may return to the normal testing frequency.
+If any of the four accelerated tests exceed the trigger, then the TRE requirements in Part1.3.5, shall apply. - 1.3.5 Toxicity Reduction Evaluation and Toxicity Identification Evaluation - 1.3.5.1 If the chronic toxicity trigger is exceeded during accelerated testing under Part 1.3.4, the permittee must initiate a TRE in accordance with Generalized Methodology for Conducting Industrial Toxicity Reduction Evaluations (EPA/600/2-88/070) within two weeks of the receipt of the test results showing an exceedance.
+At a minimum, the TRE must include: - 1.3.5.1.1 Further actions to investigate and identify the cause of toxicity; - 1.3.5.1.2 Actions the permittee will take to mitigate the impact of the discharge and to prevent the recurrence of toxicity; and - 1.3.5.1.3 A schedule for these actions. - 1.3.5.2 If a TRE is initiated prior to completion of the accelerated testing, the accelerated testing schedule may be terminated or used as necessary in performing the TRE. - 1.3.5.3 The permittee may initiate a Toxicity Identification Evaluation (TIE) as part of the TRE process.
 Any TIE must be performed in accordance with EPA guidance manuals: Toxicity Identification Evaluation: Characterization of Chronically Toxic Effluents, Phase I (EPA/600/6-91/005F); Methods for Aquatic Toxicity Identification Evaluations, Phase II: Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity (EPA/600/R-92/080); and Methods for Aquatic Toxicity Identification Evaluations, Phase III: Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity (EPA-600/R-92/081).

-1.3.1.3.6 Reporting
+1.3.6 Reporting